-For the most part, depression changes how people function in their daily lives, although it can present in different ways depending on the individual (National Alliance on Mental Illness – NAMI; @NAMICommunicate).
+For the most part, depression changes how people function in their daily lives, although it can be present in different ways depending on the individual (National Alliance on Mental Illness – NAMI).

-According to the WHO (@WHO), depression is synonymous with a lack of interest/pleasure, sadness, low self-worth, guilt, disturbed appetite/sleep, tiredness, and poor concentration.
-National Alliance on Mental Illness (NAMI; @NAMICommunicate) also added to that list: physical aches and pains as well as a feeling of hopelessness.
+According to the WHO, depression is synonymous with a lack of interest/pleasure, sadness, low self-worth, guilt, disturbed appetite/sleep, tiredness, and poor concentration.
+National Alliance on Mental Illness (NAMI) also added to that list: physical aches and pains, as well as a feeling of hopelessness.

-The data the Our World in Data (@OurWorldInData) shared on their site indicated that between 2-6% of the worlds population currently sufferers from depression.
-That would make depression pretty common, with more than 350 million people of all ages, ethnic groups, class, and communities suffering from depression (WHO – @WHO).
+The data the Our World in Data shared on their site indicated that between 2-6% of the world’s population currently suffers from depression.
+That would make depression pretty common, with more than 350 million people of all ages, ethnic groups, class, and communities suffering from depression (WHO).

-However, an estimated 16 million American (US) adults or 7% of the population (National Alliance on Mental Illness–NAMI; @NAMICommunicate), had at least one major depressive episode in the past year.
-Although the National Institute of Mental Health (NIMH; @NIMHgov) reported a slightly different number of 17.3 million American (US) adults or 7.1% of the population.
-Either way, the number is larger than the estimated range for depression globally (WHO – @WHO).
+However, an estimated 16 million American (US) adults or 7% of the population (National Alliance on Mental Illness–NAMI), had at least one major depressive episode in the past year.
+Although the National Institute of Mental Health (NIMH) reported a slightly different number of 17.3 million American (US) adults or 7.1% of the population.
+Either way, the number is larger than the estimated range for depression globally (WHO).

-Furthermore, the EU reported the same 7% figure as well for their European population (EU – @EU_Eurostat).
+Furthermore, the EU reported the same 7% figure as well for their European population (EU).
 This means the EU also falls outside the WHO’s top range for the rate of depression.
 Which begs the question, why are Americans (US) and Europeans (EU) so depressed?

 Although depression can affect anyone, wherever they are in the world, it does affect some groups more than others.
-Case in point, Both the WHO (@WHO) and Mental Health First Aid (MHFA; @MHFAEngland) concluded that more women suffer from depression than men, which again makes you wonder how the male suicide rate is much higher than the female rate if more women suffer from depression than men.
+Case in point, Both the WHO and Mental Health First Aid (MHFA) concluded that more women suffer from depression than men, which again makes you wonder how the male suicide rate is much higher than the female rate if more women suffer from depression than men.

-Obviously, there are probably many more variable at play here, but I’m unable to speculate about all of them in this post.
+Obviously, there are probably many more variables at play here, but I’m unable to speculate about all of them in this post.

 Bipolar Affective Disorder

-Manic episodes consist of an elevated/irritable mood, over-activity, pressure of speech, a reduced need to sleep, and inflated self-esteem (WHO – @WHO).
-Furthermore, some bipolar sufferers may only suffer from manic episodes.
+Manic episodes consist of an elevated/irritable mood, over-activity, pressure of speech, a reduced need to sleep, and inflated self-esteem (WHO).
+Some bipolar sufferers may only suffer from manic episodes.

-Lastly, for bipolar disorder, the average age-of-onset is approximately 25.
-Although it can occur in teens, and even in childhood, albeit a lot rarer (National Alliance on Mental Illness – NAMI; @NAMICommunicate).
+Lastly, for bipolar disorder, the average age of onset is approximately 25.
+Although it can occur in teens, and even in childhood, albeit a lot rarer (National Alliance on Mental Illness – NAMI).

-Personally, I suffer from social anxiety disorder and agoraphobia, which if you’ve read my previous posts (The Weirdness Of My Anxiety Disorders, Drug-Induced Psychosis And My Anxiety Disorders, and My Anxiety Disorders Vs Mindfulness) you’d be aware of how much such conditions can affect your quality of life.
+Personally, I suffer from social anxiety disorder and agoraphobia, which if you’ve read my previous articles (The Weird Behaviour Of My Anxiety Disorders, The Unusual Link Between Drug-Induced Psychosis And My Anxieties and Mindfulness And Its Downsides: My Anxiety Disorders Vs Mindfulness) you’d be aware of how much such conditions can affect your quality of life.

-In the UK alone, in 2012, there were 8.2 million cases of anxiety disorders, according to Mental Health First Aid (MHFA; @MHFAEngland).
-With Mind (@MindCharity) putting the figure for England at 5.9% of the population, for suffering from generalised anxiety, and 4.4% of the population for Post-traumatic stress disorder (PTSD is a form of anxiety disorder).
+In the UK alone, in 2012, there were 8.2 million cases of anxiety disorders, according to Mental Health First Aid (MHFA).
+Mind puts the figure for England at 5.9% of the population who suffer from generalised anxiety, and 4.4% of the population for post-traumatic stress disorder (PTSD is a form of anxiety disorder).

-National Alliance on Mental Illness (NAMI; @NAMICommunicate) claim that theirs an estimated 40 million (18%) American (US) adults living with an anxiety disorder.
-Whilst the National Insitute of Mental Health (@NIMHgov) reports that approximately 32.1% of American (US) adults will experience an anxiety disorder in their lifetime.
+National Alliance on Mental Illness (NAMI) claim that theirs an estimated 40 million (18%) American (US) adults living with an anxiety disorder.
+Whilst the National Insitute of Mental Health reports that approximately 32.1% of American (US) adults will experience an anxiety disorder in their lifetime.

-The estimated figure of people worldwide living with an anxiety disorder is 264 million for 2015 (WHO – @WHO).
-For 2017, the people at Our World in Data (@OurWorldInData) put the figure at 284 million people living with an anxiety disorder.
+The estimated figure of people worldwide living with an anxiety disorder was 264 million in 2015 (WHO).
+For 2017, the people at Our World in Data put the figure at 284 million people living with an anxiety disorder.

 Thus, is it of any wonder that anxiety disorders are the most common form of mental health condition?
-Well, the numbers don’t lie, National Alliance on Mental Illness (NAMI; @NAMICommunicate) have shown it’s the most common mental health condition in the US, with the Our World in Data (@OurWorldInData) and WHO (@WHO) having shown it’s the biggest mental health condition worldwide.
+Well, the numbers don’t lie.
+National Alliance on Mental Illness (NAMI) has shown it’s the most common mental health condition in the US, with the Our World in Data and WHO showing it’s the biggest mental health condition worldwide.

 It’s possible the difference in the prevalence of anxiety disorder in men could be down to the fact that men are less likely to seek help and thus go undiagnosed.
 But there could also be many other factors at play.

 Unfortunately, children can also experience an anxiety disorder.
-In England, 7.2% of 5-19-year-olds have experience of suffering from an anxiety disorder, with 17-19 years olds being the most likely to suffer from one (13.1%; Mental Health First Aid – @MHFAEngland).
-Whilst in the US, 8% of children and teens have an anxiety disorder (National Alliance on Mental Illness – NAMI; @NAMICommunicate).
+In England, 7.2% of 5-19-year-olds have experience of suffering from an anxiety disorder, with 17-19 years olds being the most likely to suffer from one (13.1%; Mental Health First Aid).
+Whilst in the US, 8% of children and teens have an anxiety disorder (National Alliance on Mental Illness).
 It just goes to show how mental health conditions can affect any one of us, regardless of age.

 First, I’d like to point out that the media do people suffering from schizophrenia a real misjustice.
-Sufferers are too often portrayed as dangerous on TV shows and in films, but also in sensational stories released by the press, even though most people with schizophrenia don’t engage in violent crimes (Mind – @MindCharity).
+Sufferers are too often portrayed as dangerous on TV shows and in films, but also in sensational stories released by the press, even though most people with schizophrenia don’t engage in violent crimes (Mind).

-The WHO (@WHO) have defined the characteristics of schizophrenia as being distortions in thinking, perception, language, emotions, sense of self, and behaviours.
-They can also experience hallucinations and delusions (Mind – @MindCharity).
+The WHO have defined the characteristics of schizophrenia as being distortions in thinking, perception, language, emotions, sense of self, and behaviours.
+They can also experience hallucinations and delusions (Mind).

 Thus, people suffering from schizophrenia can see or feel things that aren’t there, and they can fixate on false beliefs that have no evidence to support said beliefs.

-The kind of cognitive issues and disorganized thinking that people with schizophrenia can suffer from can range from struggling to remember things to being so acutely affected by the disorder that they’re unaware they’re mentally unwell (National Alliance on Mental Illness – NAMI; @NAMICommunicate).
+The kind of cognitive issues and disorganized thinking that people with schizophrenia can suffer from can range from struggling to remember things to being so acutely affected by the disorder that they’re unaware they’re mentally unwell (National Alliance on Mental Illness – NAMI).

-Interestingly, the voices people with conditions like schizophrenia hear is influenced by the culture you’re from.
-In the so-called developed nations, voices will more likely than not, be negative.
-However, in some so-called developing nations, they can be positive, taking on the roles of encouraging ancestors.
+Interestingly, the voices people with conditions like schizophrenia hear are influenced by the culture you’re from.
+In the so-called developed nations, voices will more likely than not be negative.
+However, in some so-called developing nations, they can be positive, taking on the role of encouraging ancestors.

-According to the National Alliance on Mental Illness (NAMI; @NAMICommunicate), 1.1% of adults in the US have schizophrenia.
-Whilst in the UK, at any given time, approximately 220,000 people are being treated for schizophrenia by the NHS (Living With Schizophrenia), with 1% of the population suffering from the mental health condition (Royal College of Psychiatrists – @rcpsych).
+According to the National Alliance on Mental Illness (NAMI), 1.1% of adults in the US have schizophrenia.
+Whilst in the UK, at any given time, approximately 220,000 people are being treated for schizophrenia by the NHS (Living With Schizophrenia), with 1% of the population suffering from the mental health condition (Royal College of Psychiatrists).

-The WHO (@WHO) believe it’s more common in men (12 million) than women (9 million).
-However, the people at Our World in Data (@OurWorldInData) believe that men and women are equally affected by the mental health condition.
+The WHO believes it’s more common in men (12 million) than women (9 million).
+However, the people at Our World in Data believe that men and women are equally affected by the mental health condition.
 They claim that it’s evenly split, 10 million each.

-The Royal College of Psychiatrists (@rcpsych) also believe that the rates of male and female sufferers are equal.
-Whereas, Mental Health First Aid (MHFA; @MHFAEngland) believe that men are at a higher risk of developing schizophrenia in their lifetime.
+The Royal College of Psychiatrists also believes that the rates of male and female sufferers are equal.
+Whereas, Mental Health First Aid (MHFA) believe that men are at a higher risk of developing schizophrenia in their lifetime.

-However, it doesn’t really matter which gender sufferers from the schizophrenia the most, all that matters is that people are suffering and they deserve treatment.
-Everyone deserves to live their best quality of life possible.
+However, it doesn’t really matter which gender sufferers from schizophrenia the most, all that matters is that people are suffering and they deserve treatment.
+Everyone deserves to live the best quality of life possible.

 Much like I did with anxiety disorders, I’ll be taking an umbrella approach to personality disorders.
 Furthermore, for those who don’t know me yet, I’m a sufferer of a personality disorder: I suffer from Borderline Personality Disorder.

-Because there are a lot of different personality disorders, that are expressed differently depending on the person, and because some people may never seek help and thus get a diagnosis, it’s hard to estimate the rate of personality disorder sufferers (Time-To-change – @TimetoChange).
+Because there are a lot of different personality disorders, that are expressed differently depending on the person, and because some people may never seek help and thus get a diagnosis, it’s hard to estimate the rate of personality disorder sufferers (Time-To-change).

-But Mental Health First Aid (MHFA; @MHFAEngland) have had a go, and estimate that between 4-15% of English people meet the diagnostic criteria for a personality disorder.
-Although, just because you might meet the criteria, that doesn’t mean they actually have a personality disorder.
+But Mental Health First Aid (MHFA) has had a go and estimated that between 4-15% of English people meet the diagnostic criteria for a personality disorder.
+Although, just because you might meet the criteria, that doesn’t mean you actually have a personality disorder.

-The Mental Health Foundation (@mentalhealth) has this figure at 5% for the UK, which would fall within the range set by Mental Health First Aid (MHFA; @MHFAEngland).
-This 5% figure is also shared by the Royal College of Psychiatrists (@rcpsych).
+The Mental Health Foundation has this figure at 5% for the UK, which would fall within the range set by Mental Health First Aid (MHFA).
+This 5% figure is also shared by the Royal College of Psychiatrists.